-We are a biotechnology company dedicated to developing treatments for certain medical conditions.
-Currently, two of our programs are focused on kidney disease that we believe have the potential to offer medical benefit.
-As we grow the Company and build our team, we intend to focus on identifying medical conditions within and outside of kidney disease.
-Our current development programs are focused on the development of two novel therapies: Renazorb, for treatment of hyperphosphatemia in patients with chronic kidney disease, and UNI 494, for treatment of acute kidney injury (AKI).
+We are a biotechnology company dedicated to developing treatments for kidney disease that have the potential to offer medical benefit.
+Our development programs are focused on the development of two novel therapies: Renazorb, for treatment of hyperphosphatemia in patients with chronic kidney disease, and UNI 494, for treatment of acute kidney injury (AKI).

 Chronic kidney disease (CKD) is the gradual loss of kidney function that can get worse over time leading to lasting damage.
-Our initial focus is developing drugs and getting them approved in the US, and then to partner with global biopharmaceutical companies in the rest of the world.
+Our initial focus is developing drugs and getting them approved in the US, and then look to partner with the other global biopharmaceutical companies in the rest of the world.
 According to estimates by The Centers for Disease Control and Prevention (CDC) in 2019, 37 million (approximately 15%) adults in the United States have CKD and, of these, approximately 2 million patients with CKD stage 3-5, and around 400 thousand patients with end-stage renal disease (ESRD) have hyperphosphatemia.
 In the European Union (EU), around 20 million (approximately 8%) adults have CKD, more than 1 million CKD stage 3-5 patients, and approximately 180 thousand patients with ESRD have hyperphosphatemia.
-The number of patients with ESRD in the US is increasing steadily and is projected to reach between 971,000 and 1,259,000 in 2030.
+The number of patients with ESRD is increasing steadily and is projected to reach between 971,000 and 1,259,000 in 2030.